palantir/gradle-jdks/README.md

 ## Related projects

-* [`gradle-jdks-latest`](https://github.com/palantir/gradle-jdks-latest) applies this plugin and configures some reasonably new JDKs - really only for Palantir use.
+* [`gradle-jdks-latest`](https://github.com/palantir/gradle-jdks-latest) applies this plugin and configures the latest JDK releases - primarily exists for Palantir use, enforcing consistency across our open-source projects.